News | Created 22 May 2017

 Inside, the heritage details of the original buildings will be interpreted and revealed in innovative ways.
 Visitors to the New Museum will be able to see stunning wrought iron detail, leadlight windows, heritage tiles and wooden staircases.
 Exceptional views of the heritage-listed buildings will be provided from a range of locations through the site.

-The steel and concrete from the foyer is being recycled.
-Up to 80% of materials from the site will be reused or recycled.
+The steel and concrete from the foyer was recycled.
+Up to 80% of materials from the site was reused or recycled.

 The New Museum is on schedule to open in 2020.